Skip to main content

 Ortlieb's

-This Northern Liberties spot first entered the Philly music scene in the late 1980s as a charming jazz club and bar.
-While the venue still hosts its long-running jazz nights every Monday evening, it has now added a variety of other genres to its repertoire including blues, alternative, comedy, and karaoke, and offers a Tex-Mex menu of burritos, tacos, nachos and more.
+While the venue still hosts its long-running jazz nights every Monday evening, it has now added a variety of other genres to its repertoire, including blues, alternative, comedy and karaoke.
+It also offers a Tex-Mex menu of burritos, tacos, nachos and more.

 Where: Ortlieb's, 847 N. 3rd Street, Philadelphia, PA